k2052/makecrap-book/README.md

 # Make Crap

-A WIP book on making crap being written in 30 days.
-You can purchase a copy at http://leanpub.com/makecrap
+A WIP book on making things fast an efficiently.
+Lessons learned from years of making things inefficiently